algonsoft/rps-game/README.md

 # rps-game
-Implementation of rock paper scissors
+Implementation of a text-based rock paper scissors Gameplay is working as intended.